Windows error | DriverFinder - We Make Drivers Work for You

 What is a Blue Screen Error?

 Blue Screen Of Death (or BSOD in short) errors are caused by stop errors.
 These are the types of errors that cause the operating system (Windows) to crash.
-Stop errors causing blue screens have been in existence since Windows XP.
+Stop errors causing blue screens have been part of Windows since Windows XP and can happen even on the latest versions.

 Since these errors are critical, the blue screen is shown with an indication of the stop error details.
 A stop error code, which can be a code or description is shown to inform the user.
 Further processing is halted to prevent damage or data loss if things were to continue processing.

-This error indicates that the PC has an inconsistent power state.
-Typically this happens when the PC changes its power mode, going from sleep or hibernating to an active state or the other way around.
+The error driver power state failure on Windows 10 indicates that the PC has an inconsistent power state.
+Typically this happens when the PC changes its power mode.
+It could be going from sleep (or hibernation) to an active state or the other way around.

-When a power transition happens, the hardware in the PC is of course affected.
+When a power transition happens, the hardware in the PC is directly affected.
 To communicate the power state change, Windows tells the hardware to change accordingly.
 This is where device drivers come into play.
-Communication from Windows to the hardware happens through the device drivers.
+Communication from Windows to the hardware happens through these device drivers.

 So, essentially the error is caused by non-expected behavior from a device driver.
 This can either mean that the hardware itself is causing it, or there is a problem with the driver.